wild horse hammer of the high desert

-Robert and his adoring wife (his best friend and easily the best thing that ever happened to him) make their home in Salt Lake City.
+Robert and his adoring wife (his best friend and easily the best thing that ever happened to him) make their home in Syracuse, Utah.
 Mrs. Robert Hammer is an avid eventing and endurance rider.
 Her handsome Arabian, Legend, and her Cedar Mountains Mustang, Odin, also believe she is the best thing that ever happened to them.

 People who know Rob will be amazed that he made it this far without mentioning that his younger days included a state high school bodybuilding championship and being named honor graduate in Marine Corps Infantry Training School.
 Now a few years into his second half-century, he still clings desperately to the belief that these musty accomplishments mean something.
 Just smile and nod approvingly (or knowingly), for his sake.
 He also seems to think having a Jeep, camera, GPS device and adventurous spirit qualifies him to create a website like this one.
 Whatever.